 Your business relies on hosting.
 Get on a professional quality host and pay the $30/month - this is CHEAP.

-Food blogs that see high volumes (100,000+ monthly visits) require a different hosting setup than what we recommend above.
-Typically, the hosting costs at those pageviews start to skyrocket, and can be better managed by using a CDN (content-distribution-network) like Cloudflare or Akamai.
+Food blogs that see high volumes (100,000+ monthly visits) should be using a CDN (content-distribution-network) like Cloudflare.

 If you're struggling with high pageviews and hosting, please reach out to Casey Markee for recommendations.